In-depth reviews

 Just like in the GLC SUV, the driving position is high, but visibility is negatively impacted to the rear, given the sloping roofline’s smaller rear window – even forward visibility isn’t great, but is helped by the ‘transparent bonnet’ feature on top-spec cars, which is intended for off-road use but is equally useful when manoeuvring into tight parking spaces.

-We drove the Mercedes GLC Coupe 300 with the 2.0-litre mild-hybrid turbocharged petrol engine, and the car was equipped with Mercedes’ AIRMATIC adaptive suspension and four-wheel steering – both features that won’t be available on the car in the UK cars for the foreseeable future.
+We drove the Mercedes GLC Coupe 300 with the 2.0-litre mild-hybrid turbocharged petrol engine first, and the car was equipped with Mercedes’ AIRMATIC adaptive suspension and four-wheel steering – both features that won’t be available on the car in the UK for the foreseeable future.
 That’s a pity because our test car rode very well, and the rear-wheel steering was useful for tighter manoeuvres around town.

 All versions of the Mercedes GLC Coupe come with the brand’s 4MATIC all-wheel drive system and a nine-speed automatic transmission.
 It shifts smoothly, but there can be a slight delay when you put your foot down, even when using the manual paddles behind the steering wheel.

-The powertrain lineup is somewhat let down by the lack of a plug-in hybrid model for the Coupe range, so buyers after a coupe-SUV that can glide around town in silence in pure electric mode will have to look elsewhere.
+Initially, the powertrain lineup was somewhat let down by the lack of a plug-in hybrid model for the Coupe range, but now it has arrived, buyers after a coupe-SUV that can glide around town in silence in pure electric mode are catered for.
+We found the mild-hybrid diesel to be a superb pick, however, and it’s a shame it’s likely to go largely unnoticed as diesel continues to fall out of favour.

 Both the GLC SUV and Coupe models come equipped with four drive mode settings comprising Eco, Comfort, Sport and Individual.
 Sport mode makes the car hold onto the gears for longer allowing for more sprightly performance and firmer steering.
 Eco prioritises a more frugal drive, while Comfort optimises the suspension to help iron out lumps and bumps in the road.
 Meanwhile, Individual allows the driver to configure their own settings based on their personal preferences.